BilhaNanetia/moto-sales-tracker/README.md

 # BeeMoto Sales Tracker
 ## Project Overview
 This project is a web-based sales record system for a motorbike spares shop.
-It allows users to add sales records, view daily totals, and list daily sales.
+It allows users to add sales records, view daily totals,list daily sales and delete sales records.
 The system uses a SQLite database for data storage, Flask for the backend, and HTML/JavaScript with Tailwind CSS for the frontend.It also includes user authentication features for enhanced security.
 ## Features
 - User authentication (signup, login, logout)
 - Add new sales records with item name, quantity, and price
 - Calculate and display daily sales totals
 - View itemized daily sales records
+- Delete sales records
 - Currency display in Kenya Shillings (KES)
 ## Technologies Used
 - Backend: